ajrox/pycontacts/README.md

 Pycontacts supports five commands in terminal:  `--add, --number, --email, --list, --show`

-Open terminal in the pycontacts folder and
+Open terminal in the pycontacts folder and then,

 * For adding new contacts
 ```